Mathématique: Chapter 52

 Ginn nodded, and Wray typed something into her computer screen.

-“We’ll say seventeen,” Wray replied.
-“Okay, so the next thing you need is a birthday.
+“Okay,” Wray said, taking this in stride, “we’ll say seventeen.
+The next thing you need is a birthday.
 Did your parents ever tell you what time of year it was when you were born?”

 “With the harvest,” Ginn said.
 “It was inconvenient for them.”